-Solution: Count leaves at flower initiation (January 20th).
+Solution: Count leaves at flower initiation (January 28th).
 Calculate the leaf unfolding rate you will require to reach visible bud on time.
 Easter lily development rate is a function of the average daily temperature plants are grown under.
 Scheduling is simple if your follow simple rules of thumb for leaf counting.
-If you do not have the equipment to count your total leaf number at flower initiation (no later than January 18th or 23rd) send the plants to your local university extension specialist to have
+If you do not have the equipment to count your total leaf number at flower initiation (no later than January 28th) send the plants to your local university extension specialist to have them count the leaves for you.
+Monitor your leaf unfolding rate and adjust your average daily temperature as needed to achieve your desired leaf unfolding rate.